![]() |

 This shell command line takes all lines which have the phrase "Flux at", takes the fourth and the fifth columns from those lines, whereas fifth column is divided by area of the surface where the head is applied.
 Finally, results are stored in file gp.
 You can plot results in MS Excel or any other software, we choose to use gnuplot.
 As a result, we get Figure 2 below.

 We consider porous material partially filled with water.
-In this tutorial, we are going to simulate water transport in such system.
-The primary behaviour of the system depends on the material structure, capillary forces and wetting angle, taken into count by experimentally estimated material parameters.
+In this tutorial, we are going to simulate water transport in such a system.
+The primary behaviour of the system depends on the material structure, capillary forces and the wetting angle, taken into account by experimentally estimated material parameters.
 Darcy's law gives the relation between flux and suction head (capillary pressure).
 Constitutive equations describe the relationship between hydraulic conductivity and water content.
-It is assumed that state of the material is a function of water content, and using water retention curve one can map between capillary head and water content, i.e. \(\theta=\theta(h)\).
-The process of water flow has to obey conservation of mass, and consequently, process of unsaturated transport is described by the parabolic differential equation.
+It is assumed that the state of the material is a function of water content, and using water retention curve one can map the between capillary head and the water content, i.e. \(\theta=\theta(h)\).
+The process of the water flow has to obey the conservation of mass, and consequently, the process of unsaturated transport is described by the parabolic differential equation.

 \[ \frac{\partial \theta}{\partial t}- \nabla \cdot \left[ \left( K(\theta) \nabla ( h - z) \right) \right] = 0 \]

-where \(z\) is depth and \(K=K(\theta)\) is hydraulic conductivity. \(\nabla\) and \(\nabla \cdot\) are differential operators for gradient and divergence, respectively.
-The above equation alternatively can be expressed by the system of first order partial differential equations
+where \(z\) is depth and \(K=K(\theta)\) is hydraulic conductivity. \(\nabla\) and \(\nabla \cdot\) are differential operators for gradient and divergence respectively.
+The above equation can alternatively be expressed by the system of first order partial differential equations

 \[ \left\{ \begin{array}{l} \frac{1}{K(\theta)}\boldsymbol\sigma + \nabla (h -z) = 0 \\ c(\theta)\frac{\partial h}{\partial t} - \nabla \cdot \boldsymbol\sigma = 0 \end{array} \right. \]